jethornton/flexgui/docs/source/description.rst

 * Your GUI can have exactly the controls and labels you want
 * You can use your own style sheet
 * All configuration is done in the ini file
+* Flex GUI remembers the size and position of the GUI